 We usually see these fruit in our supermarkets, and probably they have been imported from Southern California.
 They are warm temperate to subtropical in their origins, widely grown in the past from Iran to parts of India, can tolerate quite severe winter frosts by our standards, and like dryish conditions for growing, but that doesn't mean they won't appreciate moisture to keep them going if we have some summer drought weeks.
 Tough skinned, and containing a multitude of small individual sacs with edible white to red pulp in them, people usually pick out the pulp sacs one by one.
 Sometimes that makes for a social aspect around a meal table!
 It's a fairly vigorous shrub to a small tree in maturity.

 I have seedlings grown from a good tree in an Auckland garden.
 I don't have it growing where I live now, so the photo is not mine.

 yellow skinned, soft fleshed tropical fruit can produce excellent

 fruit, although with seedlings there is a lot of variability in that

 related to cherimoyas, but rather distantly, and require a very warm

 (Note: MAF says they are the same thing as Annona reticulata, the Bullock's Heart or true Custard Apple.
-They are wrong about this, but we are offering them as above to meet MAF's legally enforceable listing of what is permitted in NZ.)
+They are wrong about this, but I am offering them as above to meet MAF's legally enforceable listing of what is permitted in NZ.)